GameDev46/image_classfier/README.md

 ### Network Activation Function

-The dropdown determines the network activation functions, this can either help or inhibit your network during the training process and if you are unexperienced I would reccomend leaving this value untouched as the default setting of "sigmoid" yields the best results in mosst cases
+The dropdown determines the network activation functions, this can either help or inhibit your network during the training process and if you are unexperienced I would reccomend leaving this value untouched as the default setting of "sigmoid" yields the best results in most cases